HippErger/JS411_fakeCars_withFireBase_projects/partFour.md

   //class 11:  Query `userLikedCars` collection for the matching document based on the user Id (uid). useEffect(() => {
     const getUsersLikedCars = async () => {
+   // Write the rest of the code here
     };
     if(user?.uid  != null ){
         getUsersLikedCars();